aknavj/aknavj.github.io/_posts/2026-02-28-Implementing-Path-tracer-in-CUDA-for-Doom-3.md

 ## Artist-Faithful Rendering

-The mathematical foundations of path tracing are well-documented.
-The substantially harder problem was reproducing the specific visual identity of *Doom 3* — not a generic PBR renderer that happens to load *Doom 3* assets, but something that looks like the actual game with all its artistic decisions preserved.
+The math behind path tracing is well-documented.
+The harder problem — by far — was reproducing the specific visual identity of *Doom 3*: not a generic PBR renderer that happens to load *Doom 3* assets, but something that looks like the actual game with every artistic decision intact.

 **No ambient fill.** The path tracer trusts the placed lights exclusively — no environment map, no sky bleed, no constant ambient term.
 If a corridor contains no `idLight` entities, it remains black.
 That oppressive darkness is *Doom 3*'s visual signature.
 Introducing hemispheric ambient would be trivial and would destroy the feel.

 **Blend-mode classification per hit.** The original renderer composites alpha-tested grates, additive particles, modulate-blended decals, and translucent glass through draw-order blending.
 The path tracer classifies each intersection — pass-through (attenuate throughput), additive (add energy), modulate (multiply throughput), or bounce — so that transparent passes do not consume bounce budget.
 A single ray may traverse 20 decal layers as one logical bounce. `noShadows` opaque decals — blood splatters, bullet marks — receive special-case detection: light the decal, composite over throughput, continue the ray.
 Without this classification, every decal becomes an opaque wall.

-The principle underlying all of these decisions: the objective is to match what the original renderer *did*, not what a physically based renderer *should* do.
-The artists at **id Software** tuned every surface under assumptions that were never meant to be portable to a different rendering architecture.
-Honoring those assumptions while adding what the original could not — soft shadows, indirect illumination, volumetric scattering — is the central design constraint.
+The rule behind all of this: match what the original renderer *did*, not what a physically based renderer *should* do.
+The artists at **id Software** tuned every surface under assumptions that were never portable to a different rendering architecture.
+Honoring those while adding what the original couldn't — soft shadows, indirect illumination, volumetric scattering — that's the real design constraint.

 ---